foleybri/DownloadWithings/README.md

 ## Usage

+* Details of withings OAuth2 API are here: https://developer.withings.com/oauth2/
+* Sign up for a withings account (if you dont have one already): https://account.withings.com/connectionuser/account\_create
-* Sign up to withings OAuth API system here: http://oauth.withings.com/api
+* Sign up for a withings developer app: https://account.withings.com/partner/add\_oauth2
-* Make a note of all API keys and Secrets
+    * You need to provide a redirect\_uri which is an https url that you control
-* Copy config\_example.cfg to config\_private.cfg and enter your userid, download location, and OAuth keys/secrets
+* Copy config\_example.cfg to config\_private.cfg and enter your download location, client id, consumer secret, and redirect\_uri
 * Run the script: `perl DownloadWithings.pl`
 * Exercise data will appear in: `backup_location`/data.xlsx